lihaoyi/macropy/readme.md

 This is convenient in order to interpolate a string variable as an identifier, rather than interpolating it as a string literal.

+Overall, quasiquotes are an incredibly useful tool for assembling or manipulating the ASTs, and are used in the implementation in all of the following examples.
+See the [String Interpolation](macropy/macros/string_interp.py) or [Quick Lambda](macropy/macros/quicklambda.py) macros for short, practical examples of their usage.

 String Interpolation
 --------------------